Middlesex Hall of Fame

 The Hall Of Fame is sponsored by Libro Financial Group.

-February 3, 2014 - (London) – The Middlesex County Agricultural Hall of Fame, founded in 2000, recognizes the history and tradition of agriculture in Middlesex County.
+For immediate release February 5, 2015 – (London) – The Middlesex County Agricultural Hall of Fame, founded in 2000, recognizes the history and tradition of agriculture in Middlesex County.
 The primary objective of the Agricultural Hall of Fame is to recognize those who have demonstrated unselfish achievements within the realm of agriculture and service to the rural community in Middlesex County and beyond.
-Each year inductees are honoured at a Hall of Fame Luncheon during the Western Fair Farm Show and this year representatives are happy to announce this year’s honourees are T. Alex Edwards, Peter Lewington and James Murby.
+In 2015, Tom Bradish and Roy Jewel will be honoured at a Hall of Fame Luncheon during the Western Fair Farm Show.

 For More Information Contact: